 While you are studying a Sheffield Hallam University validated course you are able to join the learning centres as an associate member.
 The learning centres are the Adsetts Learning Centre at the City Campus, and the Collegiate Learning Centre.
-They are open twenty four hours a day, seven days a week, all through the year and you will need your SHUcard (Sheffield Hallam University's ID card) to enter.
-You will get this at your induction visit.
+They are open twenty-four hours a day, seven days a week, all through the year and you will need your SHUcard (Sheffield Hallam University's ID card) to enter.
+You will get this after the start of your course.